 Over the years we have been asked many tile and grout cleaning questions by our customers, some of which we have published here.
-If you did not get an answer to a question from one of our other pages maybe you will find it here.
+If you did not get an answer to questions from one of our other pages, maybe you will find it here.
 If not feel free to call us or E-mail us and we would be more than happy to answer it.

 General Questions About "Dirty Grout"

 YES, our Company name is DIRTY GROUT® which is our also our specialty.
 DIRTY GROUT® is a registered Florida Dept. Of State fictitious name or dba (doing business as) and is a division of Smart Maid LLC. a Florida Corporation.

 The DIRTY GROUT® name, logos and all slogans are licensed and registered Service/Trademarks with all rights reserved.
 The DIRTY GROUT Company was founded in 2001 and is NOT a franchise.

 YES, we are fully licensed and insured with the following coverages; Business Liability, Workmen’s Compensation and Commercial Vehicle policies.